Intro to Jazz Guitar Chords

 - Repeat in all 12 keys

-To begin, here is a sample progression using various chords from this lesson.
-I have tried to move to the closest next chord in the progression, so avoiding any unnecessary jumps, as I work through the changes.
+You’ll move to the closest next chord in the progression, avoiding any unnecessary jumps, as you work through the changes.

-When you have this progression worked out and memorized, try running it in 12 keys, or applying it to a tune you are working on, in order to take it a step further in your studies.
+When you have this progression worked out and memorized, running it in other keys, or applying it to a tune that you’re working on.

 Click to hear audio Jazz Gutiar Chord Example 2